Cancel anytime

 Opportunities

-- Increasing adoption of electric and fuel cell-powered equipment
+- Increasing demand for electric and fuel cell powered lift trucks

 - Expansion into emerging markets